DaniyalSarwari/git-commands/README.md

 - `git branch --delete [branch-name]`   //delete branch
 - `git merge [branch-name]`             //merge changes of **(branch-name)** into the working/active branch

+#### Short live / Long live Branches

+In short live branches where we need to work on a small task of specific feature where we complete task merge into other branch and remove that branch.
+In Long live branches *e.g production, development, testing etc* these branches use in lon run.

 ## Additional Commands

 - `git config --global user.name "[username]"` // setup username